Keio University

 Keio University alumni

-Based on what I saw and heard as a Beijing correspondent for the Asahi Shimbun from April 2017 to August 2020, this book focuses on Chinese technology and the US-China technological hegemony struggle, providing a broad overview.
+Based on what I saw and heard as the Asahi Shimbun's Beijing correspondent from April 2017 to August 2020, this book focuses on Chinese technology and the US-China technological hegemony struggle, providing an overview of the framework.

-President Xi Jinping consolidated political power through an anti-corruption campaign and strengthened autocratic rule.
+President Xi Jinping consolidated political power through anti-corruption campaigns and strengthened dictatorial rule.
 Driven by an innovation-led digital economy, the economy grew steadily despite slowing down.
 The expansion of the Belt and Road Initiative and the Asian Infrastructure Investment Bank (AIIB) reflected China's intention to lead the international order.
-The break from the "Taoguang Yanghui" (hide your strength and bide your time) policy, said to have been proposed by Deng Xiaoping, became clear.
+The break from the "hide your strength and bide your time" (Taoguang Yanghui) policy, said to have been proposed by Deng Xiaoping, became clear.

-For a paperback, clarity is important, and there were some episodes I had to cut with regret.
-However, if there is something that differentiates this book, I believe it is the inclusion of many voices from business leaders.
-Being able to directly interview key executives such as Ren Zhengfei of Huawei, Jack Ma of Alibaba Group, Morris Chang of Taiwan's TSMC (a key figure in the global semiconductor industry), and Richard Chang (a pioneer in the Chinese semiconductor industry) was a great asset for me as an author.
+Clarity is important for a paperback (Shinsho), and there were some episodes I had to cut with a heavy heart.
+However, if there is a point where this book can differentiate itself, I believe it is the inclusion of many voices from business leaders.
+It was a great asset for me as an author to be able to speak directly with key executives such as Ren Zhengfei of Huawei, Jack Ma of Alibaba Group, Morris Chang of Taiwan's TSMC (a key figure in the global semiconductor industry), and Richard Chang, a pioneer in the Chinese semiconductor industry.

-I was also able to include the raw voices of young entrepreneurs from startups leading innovation.
+I was also able to include the raw voices of young entrepreneurs from startup companies leading innovation.
 This has been well-received even by experts living in China who know the country inside out.

-The publication of this book is a culmination of my own Chinese studies, which I have been working on since I was a student at Keio University.
-I would like to express my sincere gratitude to Professor Emeritus Ryosei Kokubun, who continues to provide guidance from time to time.
+The publication of this book represents a milestone in my own research on China, which I have been working on since I was a student at Keio University.
+I would like to express my sincere gratitude to Professor Emeritus Ryosei Kokubun, who continues to provide me with guidance from time to time.

 *Affiliations and titles are as of the time of publication.